The blog

 Read

-Design Your AI Agents Like Very Stupid Employees
+How to Design AI Agents: Think Very Stupid Employees

 The easiest way to think about agent design isn't to build one brilliant generalist.
 It's to hire a team of narrow, slightly dim specialists who each do exactly one job, and nothing else.